-Description: Graduate Research Clusters (formerly Graduate Interest Groups) foster crossdisciplinary collaboration and inquiry in the form of cross-departmental reading, screening, and/or discussion groups, dissertation working groups, and other activities.
-GIGs may organize activities that draw on local intellectual and cultural resources, including faculty and community leaders.
+Description: Graduate Research Clusters (formerly Graduate Interest Groups) foster crossdisciplinary collaboration and inquiry among graduate students in the form of cross-departmental reading, screening, and/or discussion groups, dissertation working groups, and other activities.
+Research clusters may organize activities that draw on local intellectual and cultural resources, including faculty and community leaders.

 The Simpson Center will provide a web presence for the project, an archive for significant activities and documents generated by the group, and scheduling privileges for Simpson Center space.

 Research clusters may use a portion of their funds to co-sponsor a visiting speaker organized by another campus unit or the Simpson Center, or to organize a specific activity in coordination with such a visit.
 Clusters are not intended to a support visiting speakers on their own resources alone.

 - Proposal Narratives (limit five pages) should address: